PaulSMilne/random-haiku-generator/readme.md

 ## Seasonal Words

 The significance of the seasons is important in traditional haiku imagery.
-In this program, the final line of the haiku use at least one work which has been flagged as
+In this program, the final line of the haiku uses at least one word which has been flagged thusly:

 `@is_seasonal = true`